siqiou/Movies-ETL/README.md

 # Movies-ETL
-## This exercise is to clean and import WKI and Kaggle data into SQL Database
+## This exercise is to clean and import WIKI and Kaggle data into SQL Database